-Formally known as Cushnie Et Ochs, Afro- Carib designer Carly Cushnie, is now making her NYFW debut apart from long term business/ design partner Michelle Ochs.
-We are reeling over this black girl magic and her mission to empower women while making them look and feel good.
+Formally known as Cushnie Et Ochs, Afro- Carib designer Carly Cushnie, is now making her NYFW debut, apart from long term business/ design partner Michelle Ochs.
+We are reeling over this Black Girl magic and her mission to empower women, while making them look and feel good.
 Cushnie says “As a woman, I understand what my customer wants from her clothes.
 I’ve grown and evolved alongside her over the past 10 years, and I strive to present her with timeless silhouettes that make her feel sexy, sophisticated and powerful — all at once.”
 Carly Cushnie

-Taking a different approach from the classic style of using your namesake for your label, designer Raul Lopez uses the backward spelling of his first name for this unique line “Luar.”
+Taking a different approach from the classic style of using your namesake for your label, designer Raul Lopez uses the backward spelling of his first name for this unique line, “Luar.”
 Drawing inspiration from his Dominican roots and New York upbringing, Lopez creates looks that are avant-garde yet still “natural in color and gender fluid.”
-Picked as a finalist for the CDFA Vogue Fashion Fund, His pieces have been seen on A-listers like Rihanna, Solange Knowles and Kendrick Lamar!
+Picked as a finalist for the CDFA Vogue Fashion Fund, his pieces have been seen on A-listers like Rihanna, Solange Knowles and Kendrick Lamar!
 We are prepared for a line unique to any other with his collection.

 Written By: Dani Elle Moore www.StreetChicTV.com